Platycodon: planting, cultivation, care

 • Cover seeds lightly with potting compost

-• Prick out seedlings into buckets in autumn
+• Prick out seedlings in autumn into buckets

-Sowing in open ground
+Direct sowing in open ground

 • Cover with a thin layer of potting compost without burying deeply